sangwa/eco-tha/README.md

 ### How could you deploy this on an AWS EC2 instance using terraform?

 If the goal is to use a "bare" EC2 instance (like the jump host mentioned in the task specification), the proper way would be setting up EC2 instance metadata in the settings of the instance proper or its launch template/ASG.
 The metadata should contain a script that sets up a regular cron job (daily or weekly on Fridays or on Thursdays after the certificate re-issue job, depending on the configuration and requirements) as well as make sure the script is present on the machine.
 The latter can be done by pulling a Docker image from an ECR repository or copying it from an S3 bucket, where it is supposed to be placed by a CI pipeline in the both cases.
 (The IAM role of the EC2 instance should be also granted proper permissions to access ECR/S3 in this case.)
+Pulling the script can also be set up as a cron job to ensure the latest released version is used.

 Terraform can also be used to set up necessary infrastructure to run this as an AWS-native job, e.g. an ECS task or a Lambda triggered by an EventBridge schedule rule.